GarvTambi/Udacity-Self-Driving-Car/CarND-Traffic-Sign-Classifier-Project/README.md

 , and the drop out layer can reduce the negative effects on learning.
 The final accuracy in the validation set is around 0.954.

-#### Parameter Tuning

-Don't Forget to tune your Parameter in your model too for better understanding as well to get a model greater than this.

 ---